What is CLIPCO?

 Does the CLIP program teach traditional or simplified Chinese?

-Students at Meyerholz will begin learning written Chinese using zhuyin in conjunction with traditional characters.
+Students at Muir will begin learning written Chinese using zhuyin in conjunction with traditional characters.
 They will use traditional characters during the primary grades.
 Students will begin learning pinyin in grades 4 and 5 for use with computers and pleasure reading.
 Students in grades 6-8 will continue to use traditional characters as the basis of the program, but will also be introduced to simplified characters.

 What are the chances of getting my child into the program after kindergarten?